KaterinaWalter/javadocs/docs/unit1/notes115.md

 </div>

-{:.highlight}
-If you are appending a number to a string it will be converted to a string first before being appended.

-Since the same operators are processed from left to right this will print ``1243``.
+> Since the same operators are processed from left to right this will print ``1243``.
 First 4 will be turned into a string and appended to 12 and then 3 will be turned into a string and appended to 124.
 If you want to do addition instead, try using parentheses!

---
+{:.highlight}
+If you are appending a number to a string it will be converted to a string _first_ before being appended.

+---

 ## String Methods